-- SAFECOM, Guide to Getting Started with a Cyber Risk Assessment (anticipated publication date October 2022) - CISA, Cyber Essentials Starter Kit: The Basics for Building a Culture of Cyber Readiness - CISA, Public Safety Communications and Cyber Resiliency Toolkit - CISA, Cyber Resiliency Resources for Public Safety Fact Sheet - NIST, NIST Cybersecurity Framework network infrastructure and connections, data, data applications, and services are fully assessed to prevent disruptions.
+- SAFECOM, Guide to Getting Started with a Cyber Risk Assessment - CISA, Cyber Essentials Starter Kit: The Basics for Building a Culture of Cyber Readiness - CISA, Public Safety Communications and Cyber Resiliency Toolkit - CISA, Public Safety Cybersecurity - NIST, NIST Cybersecurity Framework network infrastructure and connections, data, data applications, and services are fully assessed to prevent disruptions.
 An incident response plan is necessary to minimize gaps in services, prevent loss of data and services, and ensure continuity of operations.
 Vulnerability response plans address steps to follow regarding identified cybersecurity threats and vulnerabilities.
 It is essential to coordinate with stakeholders and service providers to develop joint mutual agreements on continuity of operations during a crisis to include cyberattacks.
 Recovering data, testing, and training are critical components to response plans, and coordination with all stakeholders and partners can assist in a smooth transition.